 Having the right keywords is critical in Enterprise

 As it is in PPC, the wrong keywords will bring the wrong the wrong person.
-Enteprise searches often contain the word “enterprise” but that’s where the easy road ends.
+Enterprise searches often contain the word “enterprise” but that’s where the easy road ends.
 Keyword volume data available to most research tools is often inaccurate or just plain wrong.
 Because there aren’t as many buyers, most data isn’t kept and this makes the market look smaller than it is.

 Getting The Right Enterprise Personas